 Sulphur, OK 73086-3108

-- The individual must be a resident of the state of Oklahoma;
+- Be a resident of the State of Oklahoma

-- have a 35db hearing loss in your better ear (a contracted audiologists will administer a hearing test and determine your degree of hearing loss); and
+- One of our audiologists will administer a hearing test and determine your degree of hearing loss.

 AT Services Provided/Covered